ummeabiha/ummeabiha/README.md

 - Greetings!
 - This is Syeda Umm E Abiha Rizvi.
 I am currently pursuing Software Engineering from Ned University of Engineering and Technology.
 I am a dedicated individual who always keens to learn something new.
-As yet, I am practicing on Python, C++, Html and Css.
+As yet, I am practicing on Python, C++, DataScience and Web Development.
 My interest lies in the domains of Software Development and Artificial Intelligence, and currently I am exploring the domains of Datascience and Machine Learning.

 - How to reach me?